Cuban Revolution: Escalation and U.S. involvement

 Batista's government often resorted to brutal methods to keep Cuba's cities under control.
 However, in the Sierra Maestra mountains, Castro, aided by Frank País, Ramos Latour, Huber Matos, and many others, staged successful attacks on small garrisons of Batista's troops.
 Castro was joined by CIA connected Frank Sturgis who offered to train Castro's troops in guerrilla warfare.
 Castro accepted the offer, but he also had an immediate need for guns and ammunition, so Sturgis became a gunrunner.
 Sturgis purchased boatloads of weapons and ammunition from CIA weapons expert Samuel Cummings' International Armament Corporation in Alexandria, Virginia.
 Sturgis opened a training camp in the Sierra Maestra mountains, where he taught Che Guevara and other 26 July Movement rebel soldiers guerrilla warfare.

-In addition, poorly armed irregulars known as escopeteros harassed Batista's forces in the foothills and plains of Oriente Province.
+In addition, poorly armed irregulars known as escopeteros harassed Batista's forces in the forests and mountains of Oriente Province.
 The escopeteros also provided direct military support to Castro's main forces by protecting supply lines and by sharing intelligence.
 Ultimately, the mountains came under Castro's control.

 In addition to armed resistance, the rebels sought to use propaganda to their advantage.
 A pirate radio station called Radio Rebelde ("Rebel Radio") was set up in February 1958, allowing Castro and his forces to broadcast their message nationwide within enemy territory.
 Castro's affiliation with the New York Times journalist Herbert Matthews created a front page-worthy report on anti-communist propaganda.
 The radio broadcasts were made possible by Carlos Franqui, a previous acquaintance of Castro who subsequently became a Cuban exile in Puerto Rico.

-During this time, Castro's forces remained quite small in numbers, sometimes fewer than 200 men, while the Cuban army and police force had a manpower of around 37,000.
+During this time, Castro's forces remained quite small in numbers, sometimes fewer than 200 men, while the Cuban military and police force had a manpower of around 37,000.
 Even so, nearly every time the Cuban military fought against the revolutionaries, the army was forced to retreat.
-An arms embargo – imposed on the Cuban government by the United States on 14 March 1958 – contributed significantly to the weakness of Batista's forces.
+The arms embargo imposed by the United States is a significant contributing factor to Batista's weakened forces.
 The Cuban air force rapidly deteriorated: it could not repair its airplanes without importing parts from the United States.